HesterHDM/Terraform/README.md

 # Terraform
-This repocontains all terraform codes and projects
+This repo contains all terraform codes and projects